apcolvin/starbase-ships/tourer/README.md

 - One resource bridge
 - Auto generator rate script with adjustable minimum rate
 - Six T2 generators with two T2 fuel chambers and two spare rods on racks
-- Radiators that provide more than adequate cooling
+- Radiators and heat sink that provide more than adequate cooling
 - Three medium tanks with 12,000,000 units of propellant
 - Propellant time and fuel time panels
-- 8 batteries
+- 11 batteries
-- 22 T2 triangle thrusters providing forward thrust
+- 24 T2 triangle thrusters providing forward thrust
 - 10 T2 manuever thrusters providing braking thrust
 - 35 T2 manuever thrusters
 - [ISAN Mono Waypoint System by Archaegeo](https://github.com/Archaegeo/Starbase/tree/45a9bb464cb71d7de7a214f8e665111d6b2b5989/ISAN-Waypoint%20System)
 - Timer panel
 - Odometer panel
 - Service hatches for easy access to fuel
-- Top speed of 105 m/s empty
+- Top speed of 130 m/s empty

 ## Changelog

+### v1.1.0 (Current) - XX/XX/2022

+- Painted thrusters black and nozzles red
+- Added heat sink
+- Reduced radiators to one base and two extensions
+- Added three batteries on left side wing as ballast
+- Changed material of plates on left side wing to Chardonium as ballast
+- Added a pair of triangle forward thrusters for more thrust and better balance, increases top speed from 105m/s to 130m/s

-### v1.0.1 (Current) - 24/02/2022
+### v1.0.1 - 24/02/2022

 - Fixed incorrect values for `Aim` button